Chemistry Minor

 - Biochemistry I, Calculus I and Physics II are prerequisites for Biophysical Chemistry.

 Course offerings change from year to year so these exact models may not be available.
-Chem 365 is offered about every third semester; it is scheduled only when there is sufficient demand.
-You must meet your Chemistry Department academic adviser each semester to create your personal plan.
+Plan to meet your Chemistry Department academic adviser each semester to create your personal plan.

 Option 1